metaplex-foundation/docs/docs/03-guides/03-airdrops.md

 please follow the same [prerequisite steps of Candy Machine creation](/guides/archived/candy-machine-v2/getting-started#tooling-required).

-- The CLI can be found in the [Metaplex repo](https://github.com/metaplex-foundation/gumdrop/) at `packages/cli/src/gumdrop-cli.ts` and will also be run with `ts-node`.
+- The CLI can be found in the [Gumdrop repo](https://github.com/metaplex-foundation/gumdrop/) at `packages/cli/src/gumdrop-cli.ts` and will also be run with `ts-node`.
 - The web interface can be run locally from the Gumdrop